keithlegg/open_fpga_gpu/README.md

 Each SRAM chip has 512K x 16 CMOS low power static RAM

-Both chips share the address and data bus with seperate programable control lines.
+Both chips share the address and data bus with separate programable control lines.

 Also has a slot for a 1bitsy ARM chip, not wired directly to the FPGA but there are headers if you want to.